SovnSkyrim/Aldrnari/README.md

 If you have any questions regarding the list, feel free to ask in the [Official Wabbajack Discord](https://discord.gg/wabbajack) or on the [Elysium and Aldrnari Community Discord](https://discord.gg/FAfPb9T).

 This project started as a collaboration between Althro and I on Tinvaak 2.
-Over time, however, we realised our end goals were different, and he gave permission for me to use the base that had been created.
+Over time, however, we realised our end goals were different, and he gave permission for me to use the base that had been created; now only Aldrnari remains as Tinvaak 2 has been taken down.
 Aldrnari would not exist without Althro and the work he put into creating and patching Tinvaak 2.
-Go show him some love and play [Tinvaak 2](https://github.com/Althro/Tinvaak2).
 [Permission proof](http://i.prntscr.com/NwKOu-apRU6DrMDb9R5eOw.png)

 Due to being in programming studies, I (Sovn) will be updating the list less than some more active list developpers, but this list isn't going to die soon.